mozilla/skywriter/docs/pluginguide/index.html.markdown

 ## Plugin File Structure ##

-A plugin can be a single .js file with it's metadata bordered by specially formatted comments.
+A plugin can be a single .js file with it's metadata bordered by directives that are contained in strings.
 Here's an example:

-    // ---plugin.json---
-    var metadata = {};
-    // ---
+    :::js
+    "define metadata";
+    ({});
+    "end";

-You must start the metadata with `// ---plugin.json---` and end it with "// ---".
-To be legitimate JavaScript, you need to assign the metadata to a variable, but it can be any variable.
-The assignment and trailing semicolons are automatically stripped off.
+You must start the metadata with `"define metadata";` and end it with `"end";`.
+The metadata itself is contained in an object.
+JavaScript does not allow you to put a bare object in a program, so you can either enclose the object in parentheses (as above) or set it to a variable.
+Bespin can handle either of those formats.

 Often, a single file is not going to be enough.
 When you move beyond a single file, a plugin is defined as a directory with a `plugin.json` file in it.
 In a single file plugin, the "package module" is the plugin .js file.
-In a plugin directory, the "package module" is a file called "package.js".
+In a plugin directory, the "package module" is a file called "index.js".